Bike Touring in Ireland

 We encourage you to bring your own bike.
 Rental bikes are available,

-and tend to be of the ubiquitous hybrid style.
+but tend to be of the ubiquitous hybrid style.

 Where to stay

-There is a good network of relatively low-cost places to stay
+There is a good network of relatively low-cost places

-as you get to meet lots of other people, and get information and ideas
+places to stay, as you get to meet lots of other people, and

-that you might otherwise miss out on.
-They fall into two basic categories,
+on.
+They fall into two basic categories, International Youth

-private hostels.
-To stay in the former, you need to be a member of
+you need to be a member of a Hostelling

-organisation.
-Private hostels tend to have better facilities overall,
+International organisation.
+Private hostels tend to have

-but An Oige have some superb (which, to us, means remote) locations.
+better facilities overall, but An Oige have some superb (which,

 Most hostels rent sheet bags these days if you don't have your own,